 In that regard, the proposed amendments do not alter the maximum height of the building, or have any implications in relation to the flood study.
-Further, the Landscape Plans have been updated to incorporate the proposed swimming/plunge pools, with the landscaped setting of the site and building substantially maintained and/or improved.
+Further, the Landscape Plans have been updated to incorporate the proposed amendments.

 Section 4.55 Assessment